aidanscannell/aidanscannell-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Robotics and Autonomous Systems
+    - course: PhD Robotics and Autonomous Systems
       institution: University of Bristol, UK
       year: 2022
     - course: MEng Mechanical Engineering